 What Is PCOS?

-Polycystic Ovarian Syndrome, or PCOS, is a condition in which the endocrine (hormone) system is affected, often creating irregular menstrual cycles, painful periods, difficulty conceiving, difficulty losing weight, excess hair growth, acne and more.
+Polycystic Ovarian Syndrome, or PCOS, is a condition in which the endocrine (hormone) system is affected, often creating irregular menstrual cycles, difficulty conceiving, difficulty losing weight, excess hair growth, acne and more.

-Polycystic Ovarian Syndrome affects nearly 6% to 10% of women, making it one of the most common endocrine disorder among women of reproductive age.
-Despite its name, not all women with PCOS actually have cysts on their ovaries.
-Women with PCOS may present with any of the following:
+Polycystic Ovarian Syndrome affects nearly 6% to 10% of people who menstruate, making it one of the most common endocrine disorders.
+Despite its name, not all people with PCOS actually have cysts on their ovaries.
+People with PCOS may present with any of the following: